haoran119/c-cpp/学习笔记之C-C++/README.md

 #### [std::array](https://en.cppreference.com/w/cpp/container/array)

 * static contiguous array (class template)

-* std::array is a container that encapsulates fixed size arrays.
+* std::array is a container that encapsulates `fixed size arrays`.
-* Defined in header \<array>
+* Defined in header `<array>`
 * `template<class T, std::size_t N> struct array; (since C++11)`
-* This container is an aggregate type with the same semantics as a struct holding a C-style array T[N] as its only non-static data member.
-Unlike a C-style array, it doesn't decay to T* automatically.
-As an aggregate type, it can be initialized with aggregate-initialization given at most N initializers that are convertible to T: std::array\<int, 3> a = {1,2,3};.
+* This container is an aggregate type with the same semantics as a struct holding a [C-style array](https://en.cppreference.com/w/cpp/language/array) `T[N]` as its only non-static data member.
+Unlike a C-style array, it doesn't decay to `T*` automatically.
+As an aggregate type, it can be initialized with [aggregate-initialization](https://en.cppreference.com/w/cpp/language/aggregate_initialization) given at most N initializers that are convertible to T: `std::array<int, 3> a = {1,2,3};`.
 * The struct combines the performance and accessibility of a C-style array with the benefits of a standard container, such as knowing its own size, supporting assignment, random access iterators, etc.
-* std::array satisfies the requirements of Container and ReversibleContainer except that default-constructed array is not empty and that the complexity of swapping is linear, satisfies the requirements of ContiguousContainer, (since C++17) and partially satisfies the requirements of SequenceContainer.
+* std::array satisfies the requirements of `Container` and `ReversibleContainer` except that default-constructed array is not empty and that the complexity of swapping is linear, `satisfies the requirements of ContiguousContainer, (since C++17)` and partially satisfies the requirements of `SequenceContainer`.
 * There is a special case for a zero-length array (N == 0).
-In that case, array.begin() == array.end(), which is some unique value.
-The effect of calling front() or back() on a zero-sized array is undefined.
+In that case, `array.begin() == array.end()`, which is some unique value.
+The effect of calling `front()` or `back()` on a zero-sized array is undefined.
 * An array can also be used as a tuple of N elements of the same type.

+##### Iterator invalidation

+* As a rule, iterators to an array are `never` invalidated throughout the lifetime of the array.
+One should take note, however, that during [swap](https://en.cppreference.com/w/cpp/container/array/swap), the iterator will continue to point to the same array element, and will thus change its value.

 #### [std::vector](https://en.cppreference.com/w/cpp/container/vector)